 Croton Media, China’s biggest TV production company commissioned Brendan to create an epic saga, Age of Heroes, a story based in Chinese and Celtic mythologies at the dawn of time, with similarities to the legends of King Arthur.
 It is a quest story of how a young boy living in the wilderness grows up to be a king, uniting the five tribes that make up the first humans.

-TIPPING POINT, for Luminoir, Matila Rohr and Nordic streamer Viaplay, is a modern eco-thriller series about an unlikely band of investigators faced with a countdown to a series of climate change events that could change the world.
-Based on the acclaimed book Sands of Sarasvati by Finnish author and scientist Risto Isomaki.
+TIPPING POINT, for Reel Media in Finland, is a modern eco-thriller series about an unlikely band of Nordic investigators faced with espionage, murder and a game-changing piece of software that can predict Climate Change.
+Inspired by the acclaimed book Sands of Sarasvati by Finnish author and scientist Risto Isomaki.

-For Luminoir, The Proper Picture Co and NI Screen.
 Described as “The Sopranos in Dark Age Finland” a fresh, sexy, violent look at a dysfunctional family in the weird world of Kvenland, an 8th Century Finnish kingdom.
 Characters are heroic one minute, appalling the next.
-Similar in tone to The Lion in Winter.
+Similar in tone to The Lion in Winter and Deadwood.

-Ingenious Media, the UK’s leading private funder for TV and film helped Brendan develop a new international criminal-legal series.
+Ingenious Media, the UK’s leading private funder for TV and film backed Brendan in development of a new international criminal-legal series.
 Details are still under wraps.
-Now developing with director Steve Pearlman and actor Robert Carlyle.